vishalbakshi/portfolio-llm/landing.md

-## Background

-This is where I'm workshopping the content I'll put on my vishalbakshi.github.io landing page.

-## Landing Page Content

-### An Interactive Way to Learn About My Work
+## An Interactive Way to Learn About My Work

 This portfolio is designed to be interactive.
 You can have a conversation with it using any modern LLM (like Gemini, Claude, or ChatGPT).